an-sh/chat-service/README.md

   let query = socket.handshake.query
   // Check query data.
   // ...
-  // Return a promise that resolves with a login.
+  // Return a promise that resolves with a login string.
   Promise.resolve(userName)
 }
 ```